East London

 Mental Health related deaths Suicide (from 2015)

-Concerns summary The mental health team failed to conduct detailed risk assessments or implement risk management plans during care transitions and medication weaning for a patient at increased self-harm risk, and did not ensure required weekly reviews.
+Concerns summary (AI summary) The mental health team failed to conduct detailed risk assessments or implement risk management plans during care transitions and medication weaning for a patient at increased self-harm risk, and did not ensure required weekly reviews.

 George Kearsey